 Unlimited data at the best speed available on the NBN?
 Yes, please!
 There are also no contracts or setup fees.
 If you’re unhappy with the service, you can simply ditch it and try something else.
 After a month of MATE, however, it’s unlikely you’ll want to look elsewhere.

 Why does a relative newcomer get the top spot here?
 Let’s take a look.
 100/40 speeds on the NBN.
 Yep.
 Professional outlook with dedicated staff?
 Check.
 Unlimited data?
 Yes.
 Month-to-month contracts with no penalties?
 Check.
 Connection fee?
 Nope. do you have to buy a router?
 Nope – but they give you the option.
-It’s their no-nonsense approach to giving you good internet – that’s what puts them above the rest.
+It’s no-nonsense approach to giving you good Internet – that’s what puts Barefoot broadband above the rest.